json420/dbase32/doc/design.rst

     14 <= doc_N <= 3

-To be clear, I consider this a total deal-breaker for Dmedia, and so we are *not* going to use RFC-3548 base32 encoding in the final version 1 hashing protocol.
+To be clear, I consider this a total deal-breaker for `Dmedia`_, and so we are *not* going to use RFC-3548 base32 encoding in the final version 1 hashing protocol.
 It would be a nasty design wart that every implementation would have to battle.
 And that does not an ecosystem make.